Nikita-Filonov/axiom/CONTRIBUTING.md

 ### Submission and review

+- [ ] The PR links the prior discussion and the maintainer's agreement on the problem and proposed direction.
 - [ ] The PR explains the problem, chosen approach, compatibility impact, affected modules, tests run, and documentation changed.
 - [ ] Formatting, vet, lint, tests, and coverage checks pass for the affected